-How long the hummingbird nectar last?
+How long does the hummingbird nectar last?

 Hummingbird nectar lasts 7 to 10 days in the refrigerator.
 So, make the nectar in smaller quantities, and try to use it within 7 to 10 days.
 But making the fresh nectar each time is the best option.

-Can hummingbird drink cold nectar?
+Can hummingbirds drink cold nectar?

-Yes, hummingbirds also drink cold water as many hummers feed at night when the temperature slightly below the freezing point.
+Yes, hummingbirds also drink cold water as many hummers feed at night when the temperature is slightly below the freezing point.
 But it’s better to ensure that the hummingbirds are not drinking too cold nectar from your feeder.